A Step-by-step guide for finding out how much money you need to FIRE in India.

 We need to subtract loans from asset values since while you are paying off a loan, your portfolio value is reducing.
 It is also important to add a liquidity filter to the above definition of assets since when you are in FIRE you need assets that either generate sufficient income like stock dividends, bond coupons, rental income or enough capital gains due to price increases that you can use to live off.
 A portfolio of plots, apartments and houses that do not generate sufficient income should be excluded from FIRE calculation simply because you cannot convert that into cash to live off.

-In this article, we will show a step-by-step way to arrive at your FIRE networth that is easy to implement and also ensures that your FIRE plan is successfully so that you do not run out of money mid-way.Recent articles:
+In this article, we will show a step-by-step way to arrive at your FIRE networth that is easy to implement and also ensures that your FIRE plan is successfully so that you do not run out of money mid-way.Join the Arthgyaan WhatsApp community: You can stay updated on our latest content and learn about our webinars.
+Our community is fully private so that no one, other than the admin, can see your name or number.
+Also, we will not spam you.

 Step 1: Location and inflation